macklab/BrainMaker/README.md

 ## BrainMaker
-BrainMaker converts reconstructed surfaces into a printable 3D model.
+BrainMaker converts reconstructed surfaces into a printable 3D models.

 ### Description
 BrainMaker will take a single participant's reconstructed surfaces and create